Jamia violence: Kejriwal seeks time to meet Shah to discuss Delhi law and order

 The SC cannot be held ransom when public property is being destroyed.
 Just because they are students, they cannot take law into their own hands.
 Justice Bobde also said that the courts cannot do much.
 It is a law and order problem and the police have to deal with it, he also said.

-The CJI further blamed the students and sad that if they want to take to the streets, they can, but then they should not approach the Supreme Court.
+The CJI further blamed the students and said that if they want to take to the streets, they can, but then they should not approach the Supreme Court.

 The court is hearing a petition relating to alleged police atrocities at Delhi and Aligarh.
 The court will hear the matter tomorrow.